 Tip 2: Minimize Water Damage

 Significant water damage from wet boots, wet mops, spills beside sinks and bathtubs will accelerate the distortion of your floors and stairs, causing permanent warping to your floor and undoubtedly create loose and squeaky areas.
-Always make sure to wipe off standing water, never use a soaked mop to wash your floors and keep boots inside spill proof plastic trays.
+Always make sure to wipe off standing water, never use a soaked mop to wash your floors and keep boots inside spill proof plastic trays such as these.